In this video Jay from Wood Finishes Direct will explain how to apply Osmo Polyx Oil Raw.

 Drying time on the Osmo Polyx Oil Raw is 24 hours, and it dries to a lovely natural matt finish [rub the board].
 Once dried you need to lightly sand with a finishing pad – this helps the second coat soak in and gives you better finish all round.
 The end is in sight!
 Now apply the second coat as you did the first and remove all excess and you’re done!

 Do you need further technical assistance or advice on your project?
-Why not put us to the test and give us a call.
+Why not put us to the test by contacting us?
 All the products used in this video are linked in the description on Youtube.
 Don’t forget to like and subscribe for future content.

 Other Post You Will Love!